biod/BioD/README.md

 with ability to Iterate a BAM file a read at a time,a nucleotide at a time (pileup) or via a sliding window.

-# Install
+## Install

 The current default is to provide the path to the checked out repo to the D-compiler.
-For example in sambamba we use
+For example,

     DFLAGS = -wi -I. -IBioD -g

-# Usage
+## Usage

 See the [examples directory](https://github.com/biod/BioD/tree/master/examples) for examples and usage.

 BioD is also a crucial part of the [sambamba](https://github.com/biod/sambamba) tool.

-# Contributing
+## Contributing

 Simply clone the repository on github and put in a pull request.

-# BioD contributors and support
+## BioD contributors and support

 See
 [contributors](https://github.com/biod/BioD/graphs/contributors).
 For